-Leader of the Opposition
+21. Leader of the Opposition

-21. The leader of the largest party in the Assembly that is not in government must be recognised as the Leader of the Opposition.
+The leader of the largest opposition party in the Assembly must be recognised as the Leader of the Opposition.

-CHAPTER 4 SITTINGS OF THE ASSEMBLY
+SITTINGS OF THE ASSEMBLY

-Forums for public proceedings
+22. Forums for public proceedings

-- 22. Subject to the Constitution and to these Rules and practice, proceedings are conducted in public - - (a) at meetings of this House; - (b) in extended public committees of this House; and - (c) in appropriation committees of this House.
+Subject to the Constitution and to these Rules and practice, proceedings are conducted in public -

+- (a) at meetings of this House; - b) in extended public committees of this House; and - (c) in appropriation committees of this House.

-Sitting days and hours of sitting
+23. Sitting days and hours of sitting

-- 23. (1) Mondays, Tuesdays, Wednesdays, Thursdays and Fridays shall be Parliamentary working days. - (2) The business of this House may be considered by it on these days, and the hours of sitting on these days shall be as follows:
+- Mondays, Tuesdays, Wednesdays, Thursdays and Fridays shall be Parliamentary working days. - (2) The business of this House may be considered by it on these days, and the hours of sitting on these days shall be as follows: